 If the Company has net income from "prohibited transactions," that income will be subject to a 100% tax.
 In general, prohibited transactions are sales or other dispositions of property held primarily for sale to customers in the ordinary course of business.
 The determination as to whether a particular sale is a prohibited transaction depends on the facts and circumstances related to that sale.
+The Company intends to hold its properties for investment with a view to long-term appreciation, to engage in the business of acquiring, developing, owning and operating properties, and to make occasional sales of properties as are consistent with the Company's investment objectives.
+The Company intends to hold any dealer property only indirectly through taxable REIT subsidiaries of the Company.
+The Company cannot provide any assurance, however, that the Internal Revenue Service might not contend that one or more of properties held directly by the Company and not through a taxable REIT subsidiary is dealer property subject to the 100% penalty tax.
 While the Company has undertaken a significant number of asset sales in recent years, the Company does not believe that those sales should be considered prohibited transactions, but there can be no assurance that the IRS would not contend otherwise.